-Plan the perfect 5-day itinerary through Romania with kids.
-If you only have time for a short family break then Transylvania is the place to focus on.
+Read on to plan the perfect 5-day itinerary through Romania with kids.
+If you only have time for a short family break then focus your Romania itinerary on Transylvania.

 5-DAY TRANSYLVANIA ITINERARY : ROMANIA WITH KIDS